From the advertising column to the digital age – How you benefit from Amazon DSP

 What types of campaigns can you use with Amazon DSP?

-The focus is definitely on display and multimedia ads.
+The focus here is definitely on display and multimedia ads.
 Given that the ads are also displayed on third-party sites, this makes sense, as this type of ad can attract more attention in such an environment.

 Conclusion

-Simply click on the thumbnail to open the cheat sheet in full size.
+Just click on the thumbnail to open the cheat sheet in full size.

 It depends on whether you want to use Amazon’s self-service or managed service.
 In the first case, you handle your DSP management alone or with an agency.
 For this, you need at least €3,000 per month.
 For the managed service, where you are supported by Amazon itself, you need at least €10,000 monthly.

-On one hand, PPC ads are only displayed on the marketplace, whereas DSP ads are also displayed on other Amazon pages and authorized third-party sites.
+On one hand, PPC ads are only displayed on the marketplace, whereas DSP ads are also displayed on other Amazon pages and eligible third-party sites.
 Additionally, with PPC, you pay for clicks, while with DSP, you pay for impressions.
 Another difference is that DSP uses a variety of user data to display ads to the right audience.
 This option is not available with PPC.